 - Baylor University, McLennan Community College, and Texas State Technical College are the three institutions of higher learning in Waco.

-- 86% of the residents in Waco are high school graduates or higher, while nearly 25% hold a bachelor’s degree or an advanced degree.11
+- Nearly 85% of the residents in Waco are high school graduates or higher, while more than 24% hold a bachelor’s degree or an advanced degree.11

 - Interstate Highway 35, Texas State Highway 6, U.S. Highway 84, and U.S. Highway 77 are part of Waco’s transportation system.